 Future Academics & Mentorship Excellence (Fame) Program

-The Future Academics & Mentorship Excellence (FAME) program is designed to prepare future faculty and provide valuable mentorship that guides the future academics.
-Supported by the Advancing Faculty Diversity program by the University of California Office of the President (UCOP), this program will provide resources for PhD candidates and Postdocs who are considering faculty positions in engineering.
+The Future Academics & Mentorship Excellence (FAME) program is designed to prepare future faculty and provide mentorship that supports the next generation of academic leaders.
+Supported by the Advancing Faculty Diversity program from the University of California Office of the President (UCOP), FAME provides resources for PhD candidates and postdoctoral scholars who are considering faculty positions in engineering.

-• Chemical and Environmental Engineering: air quality, climate, and biotechnology
+• Chemical & Environmental Engineering: Air quality, climate, biotechnology

-• Computer Science: artificial intelligence for social good and responsible AI
+• Computer Science: Artificial intelligence for social good, responsible AI

-Participants will all be invited to apply to relevant openings next year in BCOE.
-They will also be considered for additional mentorship and support programs including a formal mentorship and writing support programs which will be detailed later.
+Participants will be invited to apply for relevant faculty openings at BCOE.
+They will also be considered for additional mentorship and support opportunities, including formal mentorship and writing support programs, with further details to be provided.

 Important Dates: